QuentinRa/blog.quentinra.dev/operating-systems/cloud/active-directory/security/index.md

 *Alternative name: ASReproasting*

-Some kerberos users may have been configured to not require Kerberos Pre Auth, leading to their hash being sent when an authentication request is made before providing valid identification.
+The initial **AS-REQ** requires the user to send pre-authentication data, e.g., a timestamp hashed with their password hash.

+Some user may be configured to not require pre-auth, meaning we can get a TGT and a session key without knowing their password.

+By cracking the session key, we can find their password.

 ```shell!
 $ impacket-GetNPUsers -dc-ip DC01 domain/username:password # list users + groups